Curved Representation Space of Vision Transformers: Introduction

 \section{Introduction}

-Self-attention-based neural network architectures, including Vision Transformers \cite{dosovitskiy2021vit}, Swin Transformers \cite{liu2021swin}, etc. (hereinafter referred to as Transformers), have shown to outperform traditional convolutional neural networks (CNNs) in various computer vision tasks.
-The success of the new architecture has prompted a question, how Transformers work, especially compared to CNNs, which would also shed light on the deeper understating of CNNs and eventually neural networks.
+Self-attention-based neural network architectures, including Vision Transformers~\cite{dosovitskiy2021vit}, Swin Transformers~\cite{liu2021swin}, etc. (hereinafter referred to as Transformers), have shown to outperform traditional convolutional neural networks (CNNs) in various computer vision tasks.
+The success of the new architecture has prompted a question, how Transformers work, especially compared to CNNs, which would also shed light on deeper understanding of CNNs and eventually neural networks.

 In addition to the improved task performance (e.g., classification accuracy) compared to CNNs, Transformers also show desirable characteristics in other aspects.
-It has been shown that Transformers are more robust to adversarial perturbations than CNNs \cite{bai2021robust1, naseer2021robust2, paul2022robust3}.
-In addition, Transformers are reported not overconfident in their predictions unlike CNNs \cite{minderer2021revisiting} (and we show that Transformers are actually underconfident in this paper).
+It has been shown that Transformers are more robust to adversarial perturbations than CNNs~\cite{bai2021robust1, naseer2021robust2, paul2022robust3}.
+Moreover, Transformers are reported not overconfident in their predictions unlike CNNs~\cite{minderer2021revisiting} (and we show that Transformers are actually underconfident in this paper).

 The high robustness, however, does not comport with underconfidence.
-Intuitively, a data that is correctly classified by a model with lower confidence is likely to be located closer to the decision boundary.
+Intuitively, a data that is correctly classified by a model with lower confidence is likely to be located closer to the decision boundary (see Appendix for detailed discussion).
 Then, a smaller amount of perturbation would move the data out of the decision region, which translates into lower robustness of the model.
 However, the previous results claim the opposite.

-To mitigate the contradiction of the robustness and the underconfidence, we explore the representation space of Transformers and CNNs.
-We examine the input-output relationship of the models, i.e., how the output feature of the penultimate layer (which is simply referred to as output in this paper) changes with respect to the linear change of the input data.
-We find that for certain data, Transformers move the output along a nonlinear trajectory within a certain range, whereas CNNs show fairly linear movements of the output.
-In other words, the representation space of Transformers is \textit{curved}.
-We show that this curved representation space results in the aforementioned contradiction.
+To mitigate the contradiction of robustness and underconfidence, this paper presents our empirical study to explore the representation space of Transformers and CNNs.
+More specifically, we focus on the \textit{linearity of the models}, i.e., the change of the output feature (which is simply referred to as output in this paper) with respect to the linear change of the input data.
+It is known that adversarial examples are a result of models being too linear, based on which the fast gradient sign method (FGSM) was introduced to show that deep neural networks can be easily fooled~\cite{goodfellow2015fgsm}.
+Motivated by this, we examine the input-output relationship of Transformers through the course that the input is gradually perturbed along the direction determined by FGSM.